nordeck/intercom-presence/docs/test-environment.md

 Log in as `Administrator` and create a test user.

-## Local portal components
+## Local components

-The following applications/services will work on the local environment:
+The following components will be on the local environment:

 - https://myapp.nightly.opendesk.qa
 - https://myics.nightly.opendesk.qa